jean-philippe-martin/reloadpyxel/README.md

 When you are done developing you app you can replace `repyxel.run` with `pyxel.run` to remove the hot reloading and get back the small bit of performance it consumes.

+Note that if you really don't want to call your game file `game.py` you can use a different name, you just have to update `main.py` to point to it.

 ## Examples